-(2) Percentages are calculated on the basis of 2,222,919 shares of Common Stock outstanding at September 17, 2021, plus any securities that person has the right to acquire within 60 days pursuant to options, warrants, conversion privileges or other rights.

-(3) Includes 323,195 shares that Mr. Winfield has a right to acquire pursuant to vested stock options.
+- (2) Percentages are calculated on the basis of 2,227,541 shares of Common Stock outstanding as of September 28, 2022, plus any securities that person has the right to acquire within 60 days pursuant to options, warrants, conversion privileges or other rights. - (3) Includes 233,195 shares that Mr. Winfield has a right to acquire pursuant to vested stock options.